Limits of the Stokes and Navier-Stokes equations in a punctured periodic domain: Conclusions

 \subsection{Acknowledgments}

-The research of MC and WX has received funding from Lithuanian--Swiss cooperation programme to reduce economic and social disparities within the enlarged European Union under project agreement No CH-3-SMM-01/0.
-It was supported also by the Swiss National Science Foundation under the contract $\#$ 200021-146620.
+This article was written during a part time employment of MC at the S. M. Nikolskii Mathematical Institute of RUDN University, 6 Miklukho-Maklay St, Moscow, 117198.
+The publication was supported by the Ministry of Education and Science of the Russian Federation (Agreement number 02.a03.21.0008).
+MC also thanks Monash University for an invitation during which a part of this article was completed.
 GP thanks the Mathematics Institute of the University of Warwick for their kind hospitality during her visit there.
-GP was partially supported by FAPESP, grant 2013/00048-3 and CNPq, grant 302865/2012-8, Brazil.
-JCR is supported by an EPSRC Leadership Fellowship EP/G007470/1, and would like to thank MC and WM for their hospitality in Zurich.
+GP was partially supported by FAPESP, grant 2013/00048-3 and CNPq, grant 306646/2015-3, Brazil.
+JCR was partially supported by an EPSRC Leadership Fellowship EP/G007470/1, and would like to thank MC and WM for their hospitality in Zurich.